Our trains on Saturday 23rd August are SOLD OUT. Do not travel to the railway unless you have booked train tickets.

 Current owner: DCDR

-Despite its higher number, 26633 is actually older than the other two, being converted from a dolomite wagon built in 1969, to carry the mineral from Bennetsbridge, Co Kilkenny, to the Pfizer plant at Ballinacourty Co Waterford part of this route now forms the Waterford & Suir Valley Railway.
-This traffic ceased in 1982, and 26633 was one of a number wagons repurposed for use on ballast trains, on which it remained in use until the early 2010s.
+Despite its higher number, 26633 is actually older than the other two ballast hopper wagons.
+It began life as a dolomite wagon built in 1969.
+Dolomite trains carried the mineral from Bennetsbridge, Co Kilkenny, to the Pfizer plant at Ballinacourty Co Waterford (The Waterford & Suir Valley Railway has restored a section of this route as a heritage railway).
+This traffic ceased in 1982.
+However, CIÉ/IÉ repurposed a number of these wagons, including 26633 for use on ballast trains.
+26633 remained in use on such duties until the early 2010s.